truanthh/kotikgram/README.md

 # Kotikgram

-This is my first project.
 You get random pictures/gifs with cats.
 You can like/dislike some.

 ## Some features